stat545ubc-2024/Tumor_Data_Explorer_gnikas01/README.md

 # Tumor Data Explorer
 ### By Greg N - STAT 545B UBC
+## Description and Purpose
 This Shiny app explores the cancer_sample dataset from the datateachr package and allows users to visualize relationships between different variables in the dataset through an interactive scatter plot and provides a downloadable data table.
 After the latest updates made to the app for STAT545B assignment B4, the app now offers more features and a user friendly experience!

+The purpose of the app is to allow users the opportunity to explore different physical characterisitics of malignant and benign tumors.
+By providing a tool for easy visualiztion, the hope is for users to utilize and build from this knoweldge to assist in future work and research.
+Ultimately, the goal is to find physical predictors of tumors for fast and efficient cancer diagnosis.

 ## UPDATED CURENT FEATURES (for Assignment B4)
 - Scatter Plot Visualization: